 Tailoring the Messy Fringe to Your Hair Type

 - Curly Hair: Your goal is moisture.
-Use a Leave-in Conditioner or Curl Cream.
-Avoid blow-drying without a diffuser, or you will create a ball of frizz.
+Use a leave-in conditioner or curl cream.
+Avoid blow-drying without a diffuser, or you’ll create a ball of frizz.

 What Messy Fringe Suits Your Face Shape?